 Since January 1, 2017, Karen Saxe is Director of the Washington Office of the AMS which works to connect the mathematics community with Washington decision-makers who impact science funding.
 Before joining the AMS, Karen was DeWitt Wallace Professor in the Department of Mathematics, Statistics, and Computer Science at Macalester College in St. Paul, Minnesota.
 Over many years she has contributed time to the AMS, MAA, and AWM, including service as vice president of the MAA and in policy and advocacy work with all three.
 She was the 2013-2014 AMS-AAAS Science & Technology Policy Congressional Fellow, working for Senator Al Franken on education issues, with focus on higher education and STEM education.
-In Minnesota she has served on the Citizens Redistricting Commission following the 2010 census and loves to talk about redistricting.
+In Minnesota she has served on the Citizens Redistricting Commission following the 2010 census and and serves on the Common Cause Minnesota Redistricting Leadership Circle.
 She has three children and, when not at work especially enjoys being with them and reading, hiking, skiing, and sharing good food and wine and beer with family and friends.

 Subscribe to Blog via Email

 - Federal policies and our work at institutions of higher education September 18, 2017

 - More bad news for science in the U.S. August 28, 2017

 - Redistricting on my mind August 14, 2017

 - Recess in Washington; Congress winding down pre-recess budget negotiations July 24, 2017